plforacle/mysql-enterprise-intro/install-ee/install-ee.md

-# INSTALL - MYSQL ENTERPRISE EDITION
+# Install MySQL Enterprise Edition

 ## Introduction

 Developers can access the full range of MySQL Enterprise Edition features for free while learning, developing, and prototyping.You wil be using the latest available download  from Oracle Technical Resources (OTR, formerly Oracle Technology Network, OTN).
-For more details review the   [MySQL Enterprise Edition Downloads page] https://www.oracle.com/mysql/technologies/mysql-enterprise-edition-downloads.html
+For more details review the   [MySQL Enterprise Edition Downloads page] <https://www.oracle.com/mysql/technologies/mysql-enterprise-edition-downloads.html>

 _Estimated Time:_ 10 minutes